 Not only are vaccinations entirely unnecessary for pet turtles, but they also are not obtainable.
 The pet health industry has never had cause to develop vaccines for turtles, so there are none that you can give to your pet.

 Again, dental care at the hands of a vet is entirely unnecessary since turtles don’t have teeth.
 Instead, they are similar to birds in the fact that they only have a beak.
-Supposedly, there have been turtle teeth found on fossils, but the modern-day turtles no longer have anything but a powerful jaw that can easier rip their prey of choice apart.
+Supposedly, there have been turtle teeth found on fossils, but the modern-day turtles no longer have anything but a powerful jaw that can rip their prey of choice apart more easily.

 Treatments for Parasites